Earth Skills and Human Evolution | The cultured ape

 Earth living skills and knowledge represent a central, fundamental component of being human, and have played a defining role in the evolution of our species: the human animal.

-In this post I’ll address the importance of earth living skills and knowledge in the evolution of the human animal.
+This post addresses the importance of earth living skills and knowledge in the evolution of the human animal.
 We’ll take a look at skills and knowledge both in terms of an adaptive potential - cultural evolution - that allowed the extraordinary colonising success of our genus, and also in the capacity of a driver for further biological evolution that led us to become to the animal we now are.

 As well as providing some background and hopefully opening your eyes to just how central earth skills are to human existence, this post lays the ground for a later post on the importance of practising these skills and knowledge in modern society: